 Gambling in Aruba is aimed mostly at tourists although locals are free to visit land-based casinos and online betting sites.
 This makes sense considering Aruba is home to just 100,000 people but attracts more than 1.5 million tourists per year.
-The government has no problem with locals participating in gaming, but it does seek to limit how often citizens partake in the activity.
+The government has no problem with locals participating in sports betting, but it does seek to limit how often citizens partake in the activity.

 Locals are restricted to eight visits per month to brick-and-mortar casinos.
 There are no similar restrictions for online wagering.
-If you’ve reached your 8-visit maximum or simply prefer the greater convenience and game variety of online casinos, the betting websites on this page will have you back in action in no time.
+If you’ve reached your 8-visit maximum or simply prefer the greater convenience and game variety of online casinos, the Aruba betting websites on this page will have you back in action in no time.

 Where to Bet Online in Aruba

-The Aruban florin isn’t supported as a default currency by any online casino but that shouldn’t cause any problems.
-If you deposit in florins, the site will convert your currency into euros or dollars.
+The Aruban florin isn’t supported as a default currency by any online sportsbooks but that shouldn’t cause any problems.
+If you deposit in florins, the gambling site will convert your currency into euros or dollars.
 Whenever you make a withdrawal, the site will convert your money back into florins before sending it to your bank account.

 Aruba’s gambling laws allow for both brick-and-mortar casinos and online betting sites.
-Land-based casinos must be attached to a hotel and anyone seeking a gaming license must already have a hotel license.
+Land-based casinos must be attached to a hotel and anyone seeking a gambling license must already have a hotel license.

 Gambling laws used to be much stricter in Aruba.
-The government has relaxed its stance on gaming and now allows just about every type of game.
+The government has relaxed its stance on gambling and now allows just about every type of game.
 The country allows both tourists and locals to visit casinos, but locals are restricted to visiting each casino up to a maximum of eight times per month.

 The report also found lax enforcement of the laws that do exist.
 For example, there seem to be few (if any) controls on keeping locals out of casinos once they’ve made their eighth visit in a month.
 Aruba is still a great place to visit and gamble, but the government has plenty of room to improve its oversight of the industry.